durrantlab/deepfrag2/README.md

     --gpus 1
 ```

-## Using In-house DeepFrag Models for Inference
+### Using Already-Trained DeepFrag Models for Inference

-For inference mode, it is required to specify the path of the .ckpt file corresponding to a specific DeepFrag model.
-However, we trained several models on the Biding MOAD database whose names can be specified in the '--load_checkpoint' parameter instead of the path of a given model.
-These in-house models will be automatically downloaded into a directory  named 'in-house_models' that is created in the directory of the DeepFrag framework.
+To run DeepFrag in inference mode, users must specify the path of the .ckpt file corresponding to a specific DeepFrag model.
+The names of already-trained models (trained on the Binding MOAD database) can also be specified in the `--load_checkpoint` parameter, instead of the path to a specific model.
+These in-house models will be automatically downloaded into a directory  named `in-house_models`, which is created in the main directory of the DeepFrag framework.
 The name of the in-house models are given below:

 | Name                     | Description                                                                                                     |
 |--------------------------|-----------------------------------------------------------------------------------------------------------------|